duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

         - Go out to eat, then tap to pay
   👉 Holdback: 10% money holdback by the Owner, in case the project is not complete by contractor

-  👉 Performance Guarantee: finalcan be accept by most municipalities
+  👉 Performance Guarantee: financial deposit, can be accept by most municipalities as Payment Bond
     - can be in these forms: bond, cheque, letter of credits
-    - usually worth 100% of the contract: if it's only the Performance Guarantee
+    - if only the Performance Guarantee = usually worth 100% of the contract
-    - worth part of the contract: when there is also the Labor & Material Payment Guarantee
+    - when use with the Labor & Material Payment Guarantee: Labor&Material payment + Performance payment = 100% contract value

   👉 Lien: legal instrument tied to real property, make sure everyone's work get paid
     - to General Contractor: make sure Sub-contractor gets paid
     - to Owner: make sure General Contractor gets paid
+    - amount adjusted for each monthly payment, paid back upon project completion

   👉 Liquidated Damages: money penalty for work complete late,
     - per work day on site OR per calendar day